danisvaliev001/danisvaliev001/README.md

-👋 hi, I’m Danis Valiev.
+👋 hi, my name is Danis Valiev.
 👨‍💻 interested in Technology, Entrepreneurship and Design.
 🥷 professional at DevOps, including DevSecOps and SRE.
 💞️ looking to startups for accelerate them via DevOps practices!